infinum/frontend-handbook/JavaScript/Angular.md

 }
 ```

-Property assignments will be executed immediately after constructor execution has finished, so in this example the final value oif `foo` will be `bar`.
+Property assignments will be executed immediately after constructor execution has finished, so in this example the final value of `foo` will be `bar`.

 We recommend setting initial values alongside property declaration since it is the shortest option.